Queens Pedestrian Accident Lawyer

 Jacoby & Meyers, LLP, Gets Results

-The Queens personal injury lawyers at Jacoby & Meyers, LLP, have a track record of advocating for injured pedestrians in New York and securing appropriate recovery.
+The Queens Pedestrian Accident lawyers at Jacoby & Meyers, LLP, have a track record of advocating for injured pedestrians in New York and securing appropriate recovery.
 While our list of wins for our clients is long, some notable successes include:

 - A $1.1 million settlement for a pedestrian who was struck in a crosswalk.
 Our client was walking in a marked crosswalk when she was struck by a vehicle.
 Jacoby & Meyers, LLP, helped the client develop a strategy that resulted in a large settlement.

 - An $800,000 settlement for a pedestrian who was knocked down in a crosswalk while crossing with the light.
 Our client was knocked down in the crosswalk by a man rushing to see his wife at the hospital.
 We settled his case in mediation for an amount suitable to compensate for his injuries.

 - A $525,000 settlement for a pedestrian who was struck by a delivery driver for a national pizza chain.
 The driver was distracted by his phone when he hit our client who was crossing the street.
 The settlement helped compensate the injured pedestrian for the months he had to spend in rehabilitation for his broken leg.

 - A $299,000 settlement for the estate of a pedestrian who was struck and killed while walking on a roadway.
 The defendant did not see the pedestrian until the impact.
 While nothing can replace a person’s life, the settlement will help ease the burdens of the deceased’s loved ones.